BibleResearch/bible-notes/new_testament/gospels_and_acts/mark.md

 # Mark

+## Authorship
+According to what Papias (c.
+70 - 163 A.D.) had heard from the Apostle John, Mark (a.k.a.
+John Mark) recorded Peter's account of the Gospel.
+Thus, apart from the Holy Spirit, Mark is the one who physically wrote the gospel, but Peter is the one who dictated what should be written.

+## Date and Context
+While there are many differing views on the order of the gospels and, therefore, the date of each one, I argue it is most likely that Mark was written after the book of Matthew.
+I also believe, based on Mark 13:2, that the Gospel was written before the destruction of the temple in 70 A.D.
+Thus, I would date the book of Mark somewhere in between 60 and 69 AD.

 ## Theme(s)
 - **The True Nature of Power.**  The book of Mark, written to an audience living in one of the most powerful nations in human history, demonstrates the true nature of power including its source, its end, and its proper use.
 Jesus Christ is powerfully and dramatically presented as the Messiah, and yet we find Christ submitting to the Father's will, even as that leads Him to the cross where He bears the separation from God the Father that we, ourselves, had earned.